 Every month you will see the obstetrician and haematologist to review your health and discuss the plan for your pregnancy.
 You will also see your specialist midwives at this meeting.
 Additional appointments will take place to test your blood and discuss the birth.
-You may also be offered an appointment with our anaesthetic team to discuss pain relief in labour.

-We assess everyone for their individual risk of blood clots (deep vein thrombosis and pulmonary embolism).
-Those with sickle cell disease are offered (if appropriate) daily aspirin and enoxaparin

-(Clexane) injections to prevent blood clots, either throughout pregnancy, or from later pregnancy, and for six weeks after giving birth.
-We will also prescribe 250mg of penicillin V to help prevent infections.
+We assess all pregnant women for their individual risk of blood clots (deep vein thrombosis and pulmonary embolism).
+Most pregnant women with sickle cell disease are offered daily aspirin and enoxaparin (Clexane) injections to prevent blood clots, either throughout pregnancy, or from later pregnancy, and for six weeks after giving birth.
+We may also prescribe 250mg of penicillin V to help prevent infections.